struffel/simple-deflicker/README.md

 # simple-deflicker
-a lightweight and easy to use tool for deflickering image sequences.
+A lightweight and easy to use tool for deflickering image sequences.
 It's still in its early stages of development.